Book of Mormon: Presentation

 The presentation and content of the Book of Mormon is divisive.
-It was written in a Jacobean style of English similar to that seen in the King James Bible, despite being penned 2 centuries later.
+It was written in a Jacobean style of English similar to that seen in the King James Bible, despite being penned two centuries later.
 The novelist Jane Barnes considered the book "difficult to read", and according to religious studies scholar Grant Hardy, the text is characterized by an "awkward, repetitious form of English" with a "nonmainstream literary aesthetic".
 Terryl Givens describes the book as narratively and structurally complex, and historian Daniel Walker Howe called it "a powerful epic written on a grand scale" that "should rank among the great achievements of American literature".
 However, Mark Twain was far less favorable, describing it as "chloroform in print" and "merely a prosy detail of imaginary history... followed by a tedious plagiarism of the New Testament."

 The Book of Mormon presents its text through multiple narrators who are explicitly identified as figures within the book's own narrative.
 Many details included in the text reveal a strong and emphatic interest in a self-contained form of historiography: the various narrators describe the process of reading, redacting, writing, and exchanging records.
-The prose is accompanied relevant sermons delivered by figures from the narrative, which are presented as verbatim.
+The prose is accompanied by relevant sermons delivered by figures from the narrative, which are presented as verbatim.
 Interspersed throughout the text, these internal orations make up just over 40 percent of the Book of Mormon.
 Periodically, the book's primary narrators will reflexively describe themselves as creating the book, references that have been described "almost postmodern" in their self-consciousness.
 Historian Laurie Maffly-Kipp explains that "the mechanics of editing and transmitting thereby become an important feature of the text".
 Barnes calls the Book of Mormon a "scripture about writing and its influence in a post-modern world of texts" as well as "a statement about different voices, and possibly the problem of voice, in sacred literature".